 The existing gas industry is well placed to adapt to hydrogen.
-By producing the same sort of boiler product, boiler manufacturers ensure their long term survival without any real significant changes to their manufacturing processes.
+By producing the same sort of wall-hung boiler product, boiler manufacturers ensure their long term survival without any significant changes to their manufacturing processes.

 However it is not as simple as swapping one fuel out for another to solve endemic problems across the sector.
 The industry cannot treat hydrogen as a quick fix to the failings of the last 15 years.
 Condensing gas boilers rarely run at their A-rated efficiencies due to poor practices across the industry.
 This must be addressed as a priority before we swap one fuel out for another.